Stephen McLaughlin: Southend United

 On 27 August 2015, McLaughlin joined Southend United on a permanent deal, signing a two-year deal.
 McLaughlin made his debut as a substitute against Coventry City on 31 August 2015.
 He left at the end of the 2019–20 season after Southend was relegated.

 Mansfield Town

-On 11 September 2020, McLaughlin signed with Mansfield Town on a short term deal.
+On 11 September 2020, McLaughlin signed with Mansfield Town on a short-term deal.

-After missing out on promotion with defeat in the 2022 EFL League Two play-off Final, McLaughlin signed a new two-year contract in July 2022.
+After missing out on promotion with defeat in the 2022 EFL League Two play-off final, McLaughlin signed a new two-year contract in July 2022.

+On 2 June 2025, the club announced he had signed a new one-year contract.